- Travel and Places

 Taxis are lined up outside of the airport terminal.
 There are always plenty available.

 A taxi should cost between 55 and 65 euros from Palma airport to Soller.

 Some drivers ask if you want to use the tunnel or the mountain road.
 The mountain road works out more expensive.

 How would you prefer to travel from the airport to Soller?

 Upon leaving the tunnel you enter Soller.

-Because of the quality of the light, the picturesque scenery and the tranquility of Soller, many artists and poets are attracted to here, such as Robert Graves who resided in Deia.
-Of course there are Celebs that have homes nearby as well, such as Michael Douglas, Sting, The Corrs etc. In fact I know a few locals who work for them.
+Because of the quality of the light, the picturesque scenery and the tranquillity of Soller, many artists and poets are attracted to here, such as Robert Graves who resided in Deia.
+Of course, there are Celebs that have homes nearby as well, such as Michael Douglas, Sting, The Corrs etc. In fact, I know a few locals who work for them.

 You'll get your first peak of 'Puig Major' the highest mountain peak on the island.

 What is the weather in Soller in Mallorca like?

 Does it get cold in Mallorca?